 How many people realize that there were many minor revisions made within the first few years of its initial publication in 1611?
 Furthermore, over the next one-and-a-half centuries four major revisions were made.
 This, of course, means that the KJV we have today is not like the original 1611 edition.

 - If you think the KJV translators operated by divine authority putting that translation together, where is there any objective evidence that such authority was given to them?

 - If you think the current edition of the KJV is what God has authorized, what happened to the other 14 complete books that are not in our present-day editions of the KJV Bible?
-The 1611 edition of the KJV had 80, not 66 books.
+The 1611 edition of the KJV had 80, not 66 books as the present day KJV has.
 [I Esdras, II Esdras, Tobit, Judeth, The Rest of the Book of Esther, the Wisdom of Solomon, Ecclesiasticus, Baruch, the Song of the Three Holy Children, the Story of Susanna, Bel and the Dragon, The Prayer of Manasses, I Maccabees and II Maccabees]

 - How do you know the translators of the 1611 KJV did not use dictionaries, concordances and other such tools in putting that translation together?

 - Doesn’t understanding the meaning of the following words today in the KJV demand the use of a dictionary?
 Furthermore, would not one’s understanding of the original languages be helpful in learning the meaning of the following words used in the KJV?

 Ague in Leviticus 26:16

 Anon in Matthew 13:20